interlock-network/knowledgebase-public/how/run-ethereum-localdevnode-mostos.md

-# 4. connect to node with client and do some stuff
+# 4. Connect to node with client and do some stuff
 <details>
 <summary>expand</summary>
 &emsp;